mlbowser/journal2020/content/Journal_2020.md

 I re-entered data for the earthworm specimens sent to me by Tyler ([KNWR:Inv:47](http://arctos.database.museum/guid/KNWR:Inv:47)–[KNWR:Inv:52](http://arctos.database.museum/guid/KNWR:Inv:52)), this time using Arctos’ bulkloader so that I will not lose my work.
+I photographed these specimens, cut tissue samples from their posterior ends, and placed tissue in LifeScanner vials, and worked on entering data into Arctos and [lifescanner.net](http://lifescanner.net).

 # Appendixes